- Latin America

 If you want to try something new, my best advice is to be positive, be informed, be proactive, prepare for complications, limit expectations, and have a blast.

-Melyse Peru is a 29-year-old expat teaching English in Manama, Bahrain.
+An ITA graduate, Melyse Peru is a 29-year-old expat teaching English in Manama, Bahrain.
 She has an undergraduate degree in Communication Studies and Master’s degree in Business Administration.
 She worked in corporate marketing and communications, recruiting, and management for over ten years prior to moving to Bahrain in September 2015.

 Want to Learn More About Teaching English Abroad?